Nutritional Needs For Growing Puppies

 Carbohydrates

-Energy Source for Active Puppies
+Energy Source for Puppies

 Carbohydrates are an important energy source for active puppies.
 They provide readily available glucose, which fuels their playfulness and physical activities.
 Additionally, carbohydrates contribute to the healthy functioning of their brain and nervous system.